Hair After Cancer – Specializing in Hair Care for Cancer Survivors and Patients

 Cancer treatments are harsh on hair follicles.
 Stronger hair follicles will recover first and begin to generate hair.
 Some other hair follicles will begin to generate hair months after the last cancer treatment has ended, while the weaker hair follicles may have gone dormant.
 Because hair on the top of the head tends to grow from weaker follicles, many patients may notice that they experience more thinning at the top of the head rather than the sides where hair follicles tend to be stronger.

 Many cancer patients complain that their hair begins to lack color or tone after cancer treatments.
 Actually, this is not usually the case.
 What does often happen is that the blended, or overall, color or tone of the hair may begin to change because the follicles of different colored hair strands die or go dormant.

-After cancer treatment, hair may be kinky primarily because of uneven damage to the follicle, which means the hair grows at an angle, which will cause it to.
+After cancer treatment, hair may be kinky primarily because of uneven damage to the follicle, which means the hair grows at an angle, which will cause it to curl.

 Cancer treatments will often cause severe damage to the sebaceous glands found in the scalp.
 These glands produce a light oily liquid known as sebum which naturally progresses up the outer cuticle of the hair fiber.
-This sebaceous system is what provides hair itsmoisture.
+This sebaceous system is what provides hair its natural moisture.
 With damaged sebum, it is difficult to cultivate healthy looking beautiful hair after cancer treatments unless it is properly cared for.

 Brittle or Weak Hair: